Published 20 October 2016

 I’m always reminded that reality is messy and that chaos needs to be ordered through signs, as organic as the process might be!

+"Man passes there through forests of symbols Which look at him with understanding eyes."
 Flowers of Evil – Baudelaire (translation Aggeler)